mpagli/pyNNGraph/README.md

 Once the network has been initialized, we can use the `forward` and `backward` methods. `forward(inputList)` computes the outputs of the network for the given `inputList` of inputs.
 The order inside this list should match the `inputNodes` list previously defined. `backward(inputList, gradOutputs)` propagates the error derivatives backward in the network, it is responsible for __accumulating__ the gradient of the error with respect to the parameters of the network.
 Its parameters are the `inputList` as previously introduced, and `gradOutputs`, the derivative or the error with respect to the outputs of the network.

-##Getting the error derivatives
+## Getting the error derivatives

-PyNNGraph only have two error metrics available at the moment:
+PyNNGraph only has two error metrics available at the moment:

 * Mean Squared Error: the good old MSE, `MSE(netOutput, targetVec) = (netOutput - targetVec)^2`